dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 ---
-title: Recursivity and dynamic programming (DP)
+title: Recursion and dynamic programming (DP)
 description: Finding the shortest path to a recursive problem by mathematical optimization
 pubDate: 2022-03-07
 heroImage: '/images/blog/headers/recursion.jpeg'